Survivor benefits

 Turn loss into long-term support you were promised.

 DIC is tax-free compensation for survivors of certain veterans.
-We’ll walk through eligibility, add-on amounts, and the fastest way to claim it.
+We'll walk through eligibility, add-on amounts, and the main routes to claim it.

 Start with who qualifies